yuxiangalvin/Stock-Move-Prediction-with-Adversarial-Training-Replicate/README.md

 1. The results from my experiments also show that Adv-ALSTM model performs better than ALSTM in both ACC and MCC metrics.
 LSTM has the worst performance.
 This matches with the result provided by the authors.
 2. However, the results from my experiments are all not as good as the numbers provided by the authors.

 I tried to think about potential reasons that could lead to different results.
-One potential reason could be randomness.
-However, since my reported result is an average of 150 separate experiments, so is the author's, thus randomness should not cause such a big and consistent difference.

-Another possible reason could be that I am not using the same parameters because the authors did not specify whether the provided combination parameters in source code is the optimal one.
-Thus, I did my own grid search on the ACL18 dataset
+One possible reason could be that I am not using the same parameters because the authors did not specify whether the provided combination parameters in source code is the optimal one.
+Thus, I did my own grid search on the ACL18 dataset.

 ### My Grid Search Result